-Given that they often have higher healthcare needs and face barriers such as poverty and limited labour market access, prioritising persons with disabilities in the extension of universal health coverage is essential.
-This could mean extending subsidized social health insurance to them, and even waiving means test or work requirements for this group.
+Given that persons with disabilities often have higher healthcare needs and face barriers such as poverty and limited labour market access, prioritising them in the extension of universal health coverage is essential.
+This could mean extending subsidized social health insurance to them, and even waiving means test requirements for this group.
 If coverage is expanded progressively via a tax-financed approach, persons with disabilities should be considered a priority.

-Reducing or eliminating burden of healthcare co-payments should be prioritized given their higher usage of health services and the potentially higher cost of these services.
-Furthermore, addressing direct non-medical costs (like transport or personal assistance) and indirect costs (like lost income while seeking care)

-is also essential.
+For persons with disabilities, the burden of healthcare co-payments should be reduced or eliminated, given their higher usage of health services and the potentially higher cost of these services.
+Furthermore, addressing direct non-medical costs (like transport or personal assistance) and indirect costs (like lost income while seeking care) is also essential.
 This could be managed through concessions, community support services, cash benefits, income security measures, and benefits addressing opportunity costs.